Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 .. note::

-    TODO It always annoying to follow tutorials and copy all the code.
-We provide the tutorial also as jupyter notebook and python file:

-    * Jupyter notebook file
-    * Python file
+    This tutorial is also available as a jupyter notebook: :download:`Download Temperature Tutorial<temperature.ipynb>`.

 ..
 Preparation
 .. -----------